Pittsburgh-NEH-Institute/Institute-Materials-2020/presentations/day01_session04_anderson_exploratory_data_analysis_in_exide.md

-# Exploratory Data Analysus in Exide
+# Exploratory Data Analysis in Exide

 ## Open a collection in eXist